-Flaxseeds for Babies and Kids – Benefits and Side Effects
+Flaxseeds for Babies and Kids: Benefits, Safety and Recipes

-When our children are small, they need lots of nutrition to grow and develop properly.
-This nutrition comes in the form of a large variety of fruits, vegetables, grains, nuts, seeds, and even supplements (but, choose natural and organic foods whenever you can!).
+Did you know that the introduction of flaxseeds for babies and kids is highly beneficial for their growth and development?
+Flaxseeds are a known ‘superfoods’ that contain good amounts of essential vitamins, minerals, and nutrients like Vitamin B complex, Vitamin C, folate, omega-3 fatty acids, choline, calcium, and iron.
+Yes, children in their formative years need lots of nutrition to grow and develop properly.
+This nutrition comes in the form of a large variety of fruits, vegetables, grains, nuts, seeds, and even supplements (choose natural and organic foods whenever you can!).

 What Are Flaxseeds?

-Flaxseeds are obtained from the flax plant, which flowers perennially across the year.
+Flaxseeds are obtained from the flax plant, which flowers perennially throughout the year.
 Usually present in the Western regions of the world, the seeds can be found in most supermarkets.
-The flax plants have been cultivated, and the seeds have been used since ages in many civilizations, too.
+The flax plants have been cultivated, and the seeds have been used for ages in many civilisations, too.

 Nutritional Value of Flaxseeds

 As mentioned, flaxseeds are a superfood.
-The nutritional benefit they provide is ground-breaking!
-In 100 grams of flaxseeds, the following nutrition can be obtained:
+The nutritional benefit it provides is ground-breaking!
+In 100 grams of flaxseeds, the following nutrients can be obtained:

 Description Quantity